Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Enfield - Blair Athol has 126 active public transport stops offering a mix of train and bus services.
-These stops are served by 54 individual routes, facilitating 4,106 weekly passenger trips in total.
-The area's transport accessibility is rated as good, with residents typically located 256 metres from the nearest stop.
+Enfield-Blair Athol has 126 active public transport stops offering a mix of train and bus services.
+These are covered by 58 routes, providing 4,122 weekly passenger trips in total.
+The area's transport accessibility is rated good, with residents located an average of 256 metres from the nearest stop.
+Most residents commute outward daily.
+Car remains the dominant mode of transport, used by 84% of residents, while 10% use buses.
+Vehicle ownership averages 1.2 per dwelling, below the regional average.

 Frequently Asked Questions - Transport